 While not playing music Tom can be found on the tennis court with friends; a favourite past time along with watching the sport live.
 He supports Chelsea Football Club and has an unhealthy (and expensive) obsession with technology – specifically Apple!

-The Philharmonia's Principal Oboe Chair is endowed by Elizabeth Aitken.
+The Principal Oboe Chair is endowed in memory of Elizabeth Aitken.